azureuse7/public_code/07-AKS/01-text/04- Persistent Volumes Storage Classes.md

-# Kubernetes Persistent Volumes, Claims and Storage Classes
+# Kubernetes Persistent Volumes, Claims, and Storage Classes

+Kubernetes provides a rich storage model to support stateful applications.
+This document covers the core concepts: Volumes, PersistentVolumes, PersistentVolumeClaims, and StorageClasses.

+## Volumes

-- Kubernetes uses the concept of volumes.
-At its core, a volume is just a directory, possibly with some data in it, which is accessible to a pod.
-How that directory comes to be, the medium that backs it, and its contents are determined by the particular volume type used.
+Kubernetes uses the concept of volumes.
+At its core, a volume is a directory — possibly containing data — that is accessible to a pod.
+How that directory is created, the medium that backs it, and its contents are determined by the volume type used.

-- Kubernetes has a number of storage types, and these can be mixed and matched within a pod (see above illustration).
-Storage in a pod can be consumed by any containers in the pod.
-Storage survives pod restarts, but what happens after pod deletion is dependent on the specific storage type.
+Kubernetes supports many storage types that can be mixed and matched within a pod.
+Storage in a pod can be consumed by any container in that pod.
+Storage survives pod restarts, but what happens after pod deletion depends on the specific storage type.

-- There are many options for mounting both file and block storage to a pod.
-The most common ones are public cloud storage services, like AWS EBS and gcePersistentDisk, or types that hook into a physical storage infrastructure, like CephFS, Fibre Channel, iSCSI, NFS, Flocker or glusterFS.
+Common options for mounting file and block storage into a pod include:

-- There are a few special kinds, like configMap and Secrets, used for injecting information stored within Kubernetes into the pod or emptyDir, commonly used as scratch space.
+- Public cloud storage services such as AWS EBS and `gcePersistentDisk`
+- Infrastructure-backed types such as CephFS, Fibre Channel, iSCSI, NFS, and GlusterFS
+- Special types such as `configMap` and `Secrets` (used for injecting Kubernetes-stored data into a pod) and `emptyDir` (used as scratch space)

+## PersistentVolumes (PVs)

-- PersistentVolumes (PVs) tie into an existing storage resource, and are generally provisioned by an administrator.
-They’re cluster-wide objects linked to the backing storage provider that make these resources available for consumption.
+PersistentVolumes tie into an existing storage resource and are generally provisioned by an administrator.
+They are cluster-wide objects linked to the backing storage provider that make these resources available for consumption by pods.

+## PersistentVolumeClaims (PVCs)

-- For each pod, a PersistentVolumeClaim makes a storage consumption request within a namespace.
-Depending on the current usage of the PV, it can have different phases or states: available, bound (unavailable to others), released (needs manual intervention) and failed (Kubernetes could not reclaim the PV).
+For each pod, a PersistentVolumeClaim makes a storage consumption request within a namespace.
+Depending on the current usage of the PV, it can have different phases or states:

+- **Available** — not yet bound to a claim
+- **Bound** — claimed and unavailable to others
+- **Released** — the claim has been deleted, but the resource has not yet been reclaimed
+- **Failed** — Kubernetes could not automatically reclaim the PV

+## StorageClasses

-- Finally, StorageClasses are an abstraction layer to differentiate the quality of underlying storage.
-They can be used to separate out different characteristics, such as performance.
-StorageClasses are not unlike labels; operators use them to describe different types of storage, so that storage can be dynamically be provisioned based on incoming claims from pods.
-They’re used in conjunction with PersistentVolumeClaims, which is how pods dynamically request new storage.
-This type of dynamic storage allocation is commonly used where storage is a service, as in public cloud providers or storage systems like CEPH.
+StorageClasses are an abstraction layer used to differentiate the quality and characteristics of underlying storage (for example, performance tiers).
+They are similar to labels: operators use them to describe different types of storage so that storage can be dynamically provisioned based on incoming claims from pods.

+StorageClasses are used in conjunction with PersistentVolumeClaims, which is how pods dynamically request new storage.
+This type of dynamic storage allocation is common where storage is offered as a service, such as with public cloud providers or storage systems like Ceph.